openstreams/wflow/doc/wflow_sbm.rst

 "canopy" capacity of the vegetation woody fraction.

-Here it is assumed that Cmax_leaves (Gash’ canopy capacity) relates linearly with LAI (c.f.
+Here it is assumed that Cmax(leaves) (Gash’ canopy capacity for the leaves only) relates linearly with LAI (c.f.
 Van Dijk and Bruijnzeel 2001).
 This done via the Sl (specific leaf storage).
 Sl is determined via a lookup table with land cover.
-Next the Cmax_leaves is determined using:
+Next the Cmax(leaves) is determined using:

 .. math::

-    Cmax_leaves  = Sl  * LAI
+    Cmax(leaves)  = Sl  * LAI

 ::